-Woodland/ Organic, Eco Processed Merino Wool in Coral Pink
+Woodland/ Organic, Eco Processed Merino Wool in Bubblegum

 The Yarn The sister to Woodland Fingering, Woodland DK has an extra ply, making it more sturdy and rounded.
 It has excellent definition for cabled patterns and durability for sweaters.
 This fabulous fibre has a fascinated story as well; in addition to being naturally dyed in Toronto, the pure Merino wool is certified organic (GOTS), sourced from muesling free farms in New Zealand, unbleached, and milled in the GTA.
 Seriously, I did a little dance when I first discovered it, and I now think of it as an absolute staple.